 Whatever the expectation, make that clear and achievable for you and your child.
 You can skip a lot of stress and frustration when your child knows exactly what to expect and how to complete required tasks.

-3. Explore the platform
+3. Explore the Online Learning platform

-First, before enrolling your child in a course, it’s important to take the time to find out what platform they’re using.
+Thirdly, before enrolling your child in a course, it’s important to take the time to find out what platform they’re using.
 I’ve recently tried three different online platforms: K12, Eduport, and Schoology.
 They all offer free courses, although there are some great features for premium members too.

 Once you’ve identified the platform your child is on, read through the course description to find out what materials will be taught.
 Ask your child if they’re comfortable with the course materials and where they see themselves in it.
 That can be a good indicator of whether your child will be able to take full advantage of the lessons, rather than feeling frustrated or overwhelmed.

 That said, it’s always a good idea to pick classes that are suited to your child’s interests and learning style, and get them hooked on it from the very beginning.
+I hope with these tips you can make the most of an online classroom.